wmvolckmann/wmvolckmann.github.io/index.md

 ---

 # [Academic Archive](/academic/)
 I used to be in grad school.
 I wrote some things.
-Two of them have been published.
+Three of them have been published.

 # [Music Archive](/music/)
 I used to be a musician.
 I recorded some things.
 None of them got published.
 I wish I had the resources to make more.